Can MicroGenDX help if you experience ongoing urinary tract symptoms?

 - Candida albicans (fungus)

-In addition to the 21 pathogens listed above, the test also looks for 8 drug resistance genes, but we’ll go into that more later.
+In addition to the 17 pathogens listed above, the test also looks for genes for 10 resistance drug classes, but we’ll go into that more later.

 PCR testing is fairly quick – you can get your results within 24 hours of the lab receiving your sample, and approximately 80% of MicroGenDX PCR samples are positive for at least one pathogenic microbe.
 But it’s important to understand the following: